brucefan1983/MATLADY/README.md

 ## Features

 * This is a pedagogical code for teaching some basics of lattice dynamics.
-  * Forces constants are calculated by using finite difference from empirical potentials.
+  * Force constants are calculated by using finite difference from empirical potentials.
-  * The dynamical matrix at a given set of k-points is constructed from the force constants.
+  * The dynamical matrices at a given set of k-points are constructed from the force constants.
-  * From the eigenvalues and eigenvectors of the dynamics matrix, one can calculate many physical quantities.
+  * From the eigenvalues and eigenvectors of the dynamics matrices, one can calculate many physical quantities.
   * In the very first version, the code can only calculate the phonon dispersion for systems described by the Tersoff potential.
   * I plan to enrich the features little by little.